-Voting on all motions will be conducted in accordance with Robert's Rules of Order with the following n.
-Attendance o.
-Student Liaison p.
-Amendment
+Voting on all motions will be conducted in accordance with Robert's Rules of Order with the following modification.
+When a motion comes to a vote, that motion will pass only if the majority of senators present (not simply the majority of those voting) vote yes.

+n.
+Attendance